Skip to content

 Inventory is wrong or gone.

-Inventory items, quantities, or valuation converted incorrectly, leaving your stock and COGS untrustworthy — a serious problem for product businesses.
+Inventory items, quantities, or valuation converted incorrectly — and Online’s FIFO costing differs from Desktop’s weighted-average, so stock and COGS can land untrustworthy.
+A serious problem for product businesses.

 You inherited someone else’s bad migration.